Ibrahim778/VitaFTPI-Core/README.md

 1. Anyone else who helped out on the discord servers.

 # Updating
+## Unity

-Updating is simple *replace* the Uploader, Editor and Plugins inside the Plugins folder.
+Updating is simple dowload the new unity.zip file and run the installer again and use the new unitpackage.

 # Warnings:
 1. If uma0: is mounted usb mode will corrupt the data in it. uma0: is usally used for usb's in a pstv and for psvsd.
 So be careful!
 You have been warned.